St. Joseph's Cathedral, Hanoi: Exterior

 Built with stone slabs and in brick with concrete facing, the façade consists of two towers, square in shape, rising to a height of 103 ft, with each tower fitted with five bells.
 The cathedral was built in a Gothic Revival (Neo-Gothic) style.
-The twin bell towers have often drawn comparisons to the ones at Notre Dame de Paris; the architects of St. Joseph's sought to emulate its Parisian counterpart.
+The twin bell towers have often drawn comparison to those at Notre Dame de Paris; the architects of St. Joseph's sought to emulate its Parisian counterpart.
 The exterior walls of the church are made of granite stone slabs.
 Over the years, the cathedral's exterior has become severely worn down due to heavy pollution.
 In response, the cathedral underwent major renovation works between July 2020 and May 2022, restoring its external appearance and structural integrity.

 Interior

 Windows are fitted with tall stained glass and have pointed arches.
 The cathedral's stained glass windows were produced in France before being transported to Vietnam.
 The ceiling is rib-vaulted like those seen in medieval Europe.
-The nave is weathered, while the sanctuary is made of polished gilt-trimmed wood, similar to that of Phát Diệm Cathedral, and has architectural embellishments in the imperial Huế style.
+The nave is weathered, while the sanctuary is made of polished gilt-trimmed wood, similar to that of Phát Diệm Cathedral, and has architectural embellishments in the traditional imperial style.
 A statue of the Virgin Mary is kept in a palanquin according to local custom, which is seen to the left of the nave.
+A pipe organ designed by the Belgian craftsman Guido Schumacher, was installed in the cathedral on 23 November, 2022, as part of a cultural exchange project between Itami in Japan and Hasselt in Belgium.
+The instrument has 1,850 pipes.